`

 What are the Physical Symptoms of a Gaming Addiction?

-Physical symptoms of gaming addiction include:
+Symptoms of gaming addiction affecting physical health include:

 • Difficulty paying attention and controlling impulses